To pass this unit, please study the 18 vocabulary words below.

 UK

-A computer designed to perform resource intensive tasks such as weather prediction, big data calculations, or space research.
+a computer designed to perform resource intensive tasks such as weather prediction, big data calculations, or space research

 USA